Treats infections. This medicine is an antibiotic.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using probenecid (Benemid®) or valproic acid (Depakene®).
+- Make sure your doctor knows if you also use divalproex sodium (Depakote®), probenecid (Benemid®), or valproic acid (Depakene®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems.
-Make sure your doctor knows if you have seizures, or if you have a condition that makes you more likely to have seizures, such as a central nervous system (CNS) disorder.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney problems.
+Make sure your doctor knows if you have a history of seizures, or if you have a condition that makes you more likely to have seizures.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.